kazuho/draft-kazuho-httpbis-incremental-http/README.md

-# Streaming Reqeuests for HTTP
+# Streaming Requests on HTTP

-This is the working area for the individual Internet-Draft, "Streaming Reqeuests for HTTP".
+This is the working area for the individual Internet-Draft, "Streaming Requests on HTTP".

 * [Editor's Copy](https://kazuho.github.io/draft-kazuho-httpbis-streaming-requests/#go.draft-kazuho-httpbis-streaming-requests.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-kazuho-httpbis-streaming-requests)